Self-isolation for COVID-19

 If you have tested positive for COVID-19 (PCR or antigen test), you should stay at home for 5 days from when your symptoms started.
 If you have no symptoms, stay at home for 5 days from the date of your test.
 You can leave home after 5 days if your symptoms have fully or mostly gone for the last 48 hours.

 You should self-isolate as soon as you notice symptoms of COVID-19 or get a positive COVID-19 test result (PCR or antigen test).

-If you have symptoms of COVID-19 but did not get tested, you should immediately self-isolate and continue for 48 hours after your symptoms end.
+If you have symptoms of COVID-19 and got a negative PCR or antigen test result or you did not take a test but have symptoms, you should self-isolate until 48 hours after your symptoms end.

-If your child is aged under 12 and tests positive for COVID-19 or has symptoms, they need to isolate until both apply:
+If your child tests positive for COVID-19 or has symptoms, they need to isolate until both apply:

 - They have not had a high temperature or other symptoms for 48 hours

 - It’s been 3 days since they developed symptoms

 If you have been in close contact with someone with COVID-19, you do not need to test for COVID-19.